Overview of Pelvic Pain

 Stones in the urinary tract are made up of salts and minerals, such as calcium, which the body has difficulty passing through urine.
 These minerals can build up and form crystals in the bladder or kidneys, which often cause pain in the pelvis or lower back.

-Stones can also cause urine to change colour, often turning it pink or reddish with blood.
+Stones can also cause urine to change color, often turning it pink or reddish with blood.
 Some stones do not require treatment, but passing them can be painful.
 At other times, a doctor may recommend medicine to break up the stones or surgery to remove them.

 Ectopic Pregnancy